Frequently Asked Questions

 What are the staff ratios like?

-We will keep staff ratios high, typically we will be aiming for a minimum of 1:3 as a staff ratio to ensure all learners get the support that they need to progress and achieve.
-Each tutor group has a Curriculum Tutor, Pastoral Tutor and Behaviour Support Worker.
-Where it is identified through the commissioning process for a place that a learner needs a 1:1 support this will also be provided.
+Typically, we aim for a minimum of 1:3 as a staff to learner ratio to ensure all learners get the support that they need to progress and achieve.
+Each tutor group has a Curriculum Tutor, Pastoral Tutor and Learning Support Assistant.
+Where it is identified through the commissioning process that a learner needs 1:1 support this will also be provided.

-Will the staff have particular training / experience with ASD / SEMH?
+Will the staff have training and experience with ASD and SEMH?

-If the learner requires 1 to 1 support, how will that be managed and how will they be progressed?
+If the learner requires 1:1 support, how will that be managed?

-Should a learner require 1-1 support this will applied through the normal EHCP process and funded in addition to the schools’ annual fees.
+Should a learner require 1:1 support, this will be applied through the normal EHCP process and funded in addition to the school’s annual fees.

-If my child already has an OT in place, how will that be supported / integrated?
+If my child has an Occupational Therapist, how will this be supported?

 What is your safe holding policy?
 Do you provide safe spaces?

-During the first term all learners establish their own safe space as part of the curriculum which over the terms / years will develop into learning communities.
+During the first term, all learners establish their own safe space as part of the curriculum, which over the terms and years will develop into learning communities.

-Our policy of physical intervention is that this must always be used as a last resort, all staff have received appropriate training and our grounds for physical intervention will be on the basis of safety, physical danger to self and others.
-We use PRICE holistic techniques and have an instructor on staff.
+We only use physical intervention as a last resort.
+All staff have received appropriate training in PRICE techniques and our grounds for physical intervention will be based on safety, physical danger to self and others.
 All staff receive regular updates and support to avoid the use of physical interventions.

-Will you aim to dovetail with mainstream schools to help identify the students that are suited the outdoors school?
+Do you have plans to work with mainstream schools to identify students that are suited to The Outdoors School?

-As the school role grows, we will be able to provide consultancy and support to schools looking to place learners with us.
-But referral will always be through the 0-25 team.
+The referral will always be made through the 0-25 team.
+As the school roll grows, we will be able to provide consultancy and support to schools looking to place learners with us.

 My child is very aware of being treated differently, how is that managed?

-The Outdoors School is a learning community and we are all different in many different ways, every learner will have access to the same core support, our community ethos will empower learners to accept differences and see these differences in a positive light.
+The Outdoors School is a learning community and recognises that we are all different in many ways.
+Every learner will have access to the same core support, our community ethos will empower learners to accept these differences and to see them in a positive light.

-With the nature of specialist provision often male learners will outnumber female learners.
-We will actively challenge negative stereotypes and within our staff team we have a range of female lead instructors who will be able to provide effective and positive role models.
+With the nature of specialist provision, male learners will often outnumber female learners.
+We actively challenge negative stereotypes and have a range of female lead instructors on our staff who will be able to provide effective and positive role models.

-As with any provision our support is tailored for each individual learner, we as a company have an intimate care policy and should the need be identified for additional support we will ensure this is planned for by providing training for staff and include details of support needed within the learners individual learning plan.
+As with any provision, our support is tailored to individual learners.
+As a company, we have an intimate care policy and should the need be identified for additional support, we will provide training for staff and include details of support needed within the learner’s individual learning plan.